-The internal data of a fence may include a reference to any resources and pending work associated with signal or unsignal operations performed on that fence object.
+The internal data of a fence may include a reference to any resources and pending work associated with signal or unsignal operations performed on that fence object, collectively referred to as the fence’s payload.
 Mechanisms to import and export that internal data to and from fences are provided below.
 These mechanisms indirectly enable applications to share fence state between two or more fences and other synchronization primitives across process and API boundaries.

 Fences are represented by